 The largest exhibit at the Monterey Bay Aquarium introduces visitors to the mystique of the vast blue world that lies offshore of land and is seemingly the last true wild place on Earth.
-The 1.2 million gallon Open Sea exhibit is home to some of the ocean’s most impressive long-distance swimmers including sea turtles and sharks, a massive school of sardines, the elusive ocean sunfish (Mola mola) and flashing mahi mahi, or dolphinfish.
+The 1.2 million gallon Open Sea exhibit is home to some of the ocean’s most impressive long-distance swimmers including green sea turtles and hammerhead sharks, a massive school of Pacific sardines, the elusive ocean sunfish (Mola mola) and flashing mahi mahi, or dolphinfish.
 Exhibits within the 12,643 square-foot Open Sea galleries connect visitors with marine animals and birds of the Pacific through stories of their epic migrations.
 Exiting the Open Sea, visitors encounter innovative environmental art installations and sculptures to explore the impacts of single-use plastic on ocean wildlife, paired alongside artists’ stories.

 The Aquarium’s signature three-story exhibit, the Kelp Forest, is the first, largest and most successful living kelp forest outside the wild.
-The ecosystem-based exhibit is home to hundreds of species of fishes, invertebrates and algae, many of which arrive via seawater pumped directly from Monterey Bay.
+The ecosystem-based exhibit is home to hundreds of species of fish, invertebrates and algae, many of which arrive via seawater pumped directly from Monterey Bay.
 At 28 feet tall, the Kelp Forest was designed as a portal to transport visitors into the cold, nutrient-rich waters of Monterey Bay.
 The majestic giant of the kelp forest (Macrocystis pyrifera) grows faster than tropical bamboo, about three to five inches each day in the exhibit and 10 to 12 inches in the bay.
 The towering marine algae, iconic to the bay, is the inspiration for the Aquarium’s logo which represents the tip of a growing giant kelp frond.
 The Kelp Forest exhibit is the gateway to the 14,810-square-foot Ocean’s Edge galleries.